Best Personal Loans in UAE for Expats (2026)

 • Loan Amount: Up to AED 1 million

-• Free debit card and loan protection plans
+• Free debit card and optional loan protection plans

 5. RAKBANK- Best for No Salary Transfer Loans